grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 }
 ```

-If the control parameter needs to be smoothed (like to avoid clicks or too abrupt changes), with the `control : si.smoo` kind of code, the computation rate moves from *control rate* to *sample rate*, and will be more costly.
+If the control parameter needs to be smoothed (like to avoid clicks or too abrupt changes), with the `control : si.smoo` kind of code, the computation rate moves from *control rate* to *sample rate*.
 If the previous DSP code is now changed with:

 ```
 import("stdfaust.lib");